ronibandini/XiaoRoundInternetHour/README.md

 Seeed Studio Xiao nrf52840
 Seeed Studio Xiao TFT Round Display
-Helping Hands Soldering Station with 3X Magnifying Glass
+3d printed patrts https://cults3d.com/en/3d-model/gadget/xiao-round-display-tft-internet-time-stand (or Helping Hands Soldering Station with 3X Magnifying Glass as you can see in the demo video)

 # Libraries